 This is why I believe intentional living is so important.

-How to Plan an Intentional Summer Your Family Will Love
+Intentional Summer Planning Guide Your Whole Family Will Love

 1. Get Your Bearings